 For a while, I listened to those conversations and watched those shows with amused disinterest.
 Sure, owning a home would be fantastic, but I was more interested in shoes and travel, and besides — it was hardly something my entry-level fashion industry salary (read: peanuts) would allow.
 Eight years and a career change later, and I am legitimately obsessed with buying my first home.
 Maybe it was turning 30, or maybe it's the fact that my days now revolve around making other people's homes look fantastic (a strange mix of inspiring and infuriating, let me tell you), but the switch has flipped.

 The only problem is: I can't afford to buy right now.
-Yes, I make more money than I used to, but I live in the world's most expensive city, and well — I'm still interested in shoes and travel.
+Yes, I make more money than I used to, but I live in one of the world's most expensive cities, and well — I'm still interested in shoes and travel.
 But I've learned that keeping the following tips in mind can make this "pre-mortgaged" state a bit more bearable.

 Focus on why and how.